suncoast-devs/handbook/lessons/full-stack-build-an-app-add-support-for-reviews/index.md

 var restaurant = await _context.Restaurants.Include(restaurant => restaurant.Reviews).Where(restaurant => restaurant.Id == id).FirstOrDefaultAsync();
 ```

-Then in the `Restaurant.jsx` we will add `reviews: []` to our default state so
+Then in the `Restaurant.tsx` we will add `reviews: []` to our `NullRestaurant`
-that our initial state will have an empty array of reviews.
-We are going to use
+so that our initial state will have an empty array of reviews.
+We are going to
-the `reviews` property of the restaurant object to render each individual
+use the `reviews` property of the restaurant object to render each individual
 review.
 This is why having an "empty" representation of the restaurant in the
 state is useful.